gc-da11yn/gc-da11yn.github.io/src/pages/en/mapping-between-revised-section-508-and-en-301-549-2014-2018-2019-and-2021.md

 ## Copyright Notice

-This document reproduces relevant ICT accessibility requirements from the EN 301 549 Harmonised European Standard "Accessibility requirements for ICT products and services" (© used under license from European Telecommunications Standards Institute 2014, 2018, 2019 and 2021. © Comité Européen de Normalisation 2014, 2018, 2019, 2021. © Comité Européen de Normalisation Électrotechnique 2014, 2018, 2019 and 2021.
+This document reproduces relevant ICT accessibility requirements from the EN 301 549 Harmonised European Standard Accessibility requirements for ICT products and services (© used under license from European Telecommunications Standards Institute 2014, 2018, 2019 and 2021. © Comité Européen de Normalisation 2014, 2018, 2019, 2021. © Comité Européen de Normalisation Électrotechnique 2014, 2018, 2019 and 2021.
 All rights reserved.)

 ## Caveat